CollinseyNyaga/FsPrint/readme.md

 <br>

 <h3> How to install </h3>
-1. Download prebuilt binaries in this repo Here
+1. Download prebuilt binaries in this repo
+ 	<a href="https://github.com/CollinseyNyaga/FsPrint/blob/master/PrebuiltBins/FsPrintV1.0prebuiltLinux.zip"> Here </a>
 2. For build instructions , view the BUILDING file in the root of the project .

 <br>